These USB-C to Micro-USB adapters are great for your legacy devices

 Transitioning between standards can be tough, but you can make it easier on yourself.

-It was just this time last year that the revolution of moving to USB-C was getting into full swing, and what a difference a year makes.
-Now just about every new phone you can buy (well, except a pretty notable one) has a USB-C port, and most new laptops have USB-C ports for charging and data.
+We're roughly two years into the major transition to USB-C as a standard port on computers and phones.
+It's pretty tough to buy a new high-end device today that doesn't have a USB-C port, and most new laptops have at least one USB-C ports for charging and data.

 But of course we don't all refresh every device we own every year — there are still plenty of phones, tablets, and most importantly accessories we all own with Micro-USB ports.
-All the while, every new device we get comes with a USB-C cable in the box.
+All the while, every new device we get comes with a USB-C cable in the box, and the number of old Micro-USB cables we have is decreasing.

 Instead of buying new Micro-USB cables to carry around for those old devices like my Bose QC35 headphones or Anker PowerCore battery, I picked up a pair of awesome USB-C to Micro-USB adapters.
 Nope, these aren't the super-popular adapters that go in the other direction — these little bits of plastic and metal let you use your new USB-C cables with old Micro-USB devices!